In this post you'll learn

 2. Wheel Guard Removal

 A very common error from users is to remove the wheel guard right out of the package.
 Some grinding operations may be more complicated due to the wheel guard.
 It is important to remember it is there for the user’s protection and removal leaves the User exposed.
+Instead of removing the guard, approaching work from a different perspective might be the solution.
+Workers must inform their supervisors before proceeding to removal of wheel guards.

 3. Proper PPE

 Some of the proper PPE for using angle grinders includes gloves, safety glasses, face shield, leather apron, steel toe boots, long sleeves and long pants.
 As the angle grinder removes material hot sparks containing metal particles will be shot at high speed.
 They may reach temperatures in excess of 3,600°F (2,000 °C).
+In cases where hot loose particles are expected, proper PPE must be worn.

 4. Loose articles/clothing/hair

 Hair, necklaces, and loose closing may be at risk of getting caught in the disc.
 Please make sure not to use any jewelry or loose articles or closing while operating angle grinders as it can lead to severe accidents.
+In addition, take care to put up your hair if it’s long enough to reach the grinder or the surface.

 5. Wheel Guard positioning